-Governance and Policy Committee Agenda Item Q2 Q3 Q4 CEOReviews and approves succession plan for CEO Х Compiles results of annual CEO performance evaluation, reviews findings and recommends annual CEO performance rating to the Board. Х Recommends annual compensation level for CEO Х

-- Recommends CEO performance objectives for Х
+Governance and Policy Committee Agenda Item Q1 Q2 Q3 Q4 CEO Reviews and approves succession plan for CEO, from the report of the Development and Succession Committee. Х Compiles results of annual CEO performance evaluation, reviews findings and recommends annual CEO performance rating to the Board. Х Recommends annual compensation level for CEO Х Recommends CEO performance objectives for the coming year. Х Human Resources Receives quarterly reports on staff programs for health, safety and wellness.
+X X Χ Х Receives and reports on highlights of long-term HR strategy, including leadership succession plan. Х Receives the annual Leadership Development and Succession Plan, including the Replacement Plan for the CEO and other senior level positions, from the Development and Succession Committee.
+X Corporate Governance Recommends changes to the Corporate Governance Manual from annual review. Х Reviews and recommends specific governance policies as required. Х Х Х Х

-the coming year. ^

-Human Resources

-- Receives quarterly reports on staff programs for X X X X

-health, safety and wellness.

-Receives and reports on highlights of long-term

-HR strategy, including leadership succession Х

-plan.

-Corporate Governance

-- Recommends changes to the Corporate Х

-Governance Manual from annual review.

-- Reviews and recommends specific governance

-policies as required. Χ Х X X

-·

-Board of Directors
+Bog ard of Directors

-- Compiles annual Board of Directors evaluation Х
+- Compiles annual Board of Directors evaluation X

 responses and reports to the Board of Directors.

-- Reviews and recommends macro Board agenda V
+- Reviews and recommends macro Board agenda X

-for coming year.
-X
+for coming year. ^

-- Reviews and recommends terms of reference for V
+- Reviews and recommends terms of reference for X

-Board nominees to WSIS committees.
-X
+Board nominees to WSIS committees. ^

-Program Policies
+Pro gram Policies

 - Review and recommend process for developing Х

 program policies, if required.

-- Review and recommend new/amended program V V V V
+- Review and recommend new/amended program Х Х Х X

-policies, as required. Х X X Х
+policies, as required. ^ ^ ^ ^

-OTHER
+ОТ HER

-- Receive and report on annual stakeholder Х
+- Receive and report on annual stakeholder X

 relations and communications plan.

-- Monitors results of balanced scorecard measures. Х Х Х Х
+- Monitors results of balanced scorecard measures.
+X Х X Х

-- Receives results of annual Committee evaluation V
+Receives results of annual Committee evaluation Х

-process.
-X
+process. ^

-- Regular in camera session with the Committee V V V V

-alone. Х Х X Х
+- F Regular in camera session with the Committee Х Х Х Х

-•
+alone. ^ ^ ^ ^